What is CISSP – Concepts, Eligibility Criteria and Pluses Associated?

 And CISSP recipients are part of a pretty exclusive club.
 Only 94,000 professionals hold the CISSP certification worldwide (149 countries).
 The exam itself has an 80% failure rate.

 CISSP was the first certification ever in this field and levies stringent standards of ISO/IEC 17024 and is ANSI ISO/IEC 17024:2003 accredited to make it an international standard.
 It is also approved by the U.S Department of Defense in both the Information Assurance Managerial (IAM) and Information Assurance Technical (IAT).
 It is regarded as the base line for U.S. National Security Agency ISSEP program.

 What is the CISSP Concept?

-The CISSP constitute various topics under the Information Security studies.
+The CISSP constitutes various topics under information security studies.
 The final examination is based upon a Common Body of Knowledge (CBK) – a taxonomy or collection of relevant topics for IS security professionals worldwide.
-The CBK is a large framework of terms and principles allowing professionals worldwide to debate discuss and solve situations relevant to common understanding.
-The exam 10 different areas under information security including:
+The CBK is a large framework of terms and principles allowing professionals worldwide to debate, discuss and solve situations relevant to common information security understanding.